arthurlacoste/drsanti.fr/_pages/qui-suis-je.md

 published: true
 post_date: 2016-04-23 21:24:45
 ---
-Arthur Lacoste, 30 years old.
+I'm Arthur Lacoste, from Grenoble, France.

 Looking for a tattoo apprenticeship.